fujidaiti/smooth_sheets/package/README.md

 ## Why use this?

 There are few packages on pub.dev that supports nested navigation with motion animation for page transitions.
 One of the great choices for this usecase is [wolt_modal_sheet](https://github.com/woltapp/wolt_modal_sheet), which this package is inspired by.
-Althought smooth_sheet has similar features with wolt_modal_sheet, it does not intended to be a replacement of that package.
+Although smooth_sheet has similar features with wolt_modal_sheet, it does not intended to be a replacement of that package.
 Here is some differences between those 2 packages:

 |                        |                       wolt_modal_sheet                       |                        smooth_sheets                         |
 | :--------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: |